 Vice President, Education and Outreach, Down Syndrome Education USA

 DSF - The Learning Program - Webex

 Down Syndrome Foundation of Orange County

 DSF serves families, educators and therapists in Orange County and surrounding areas.
 DSF also provides support and service to Down syndrome associations across the nation and families and professionals around the world.

 Our Vision - Effective education and community inclusion for people with Down syndrome.

-Our Mission - To serve people with Down syndrome through educational, social and support programs delivered in partnership with individuals, families, professionals and communities.
+Our Mission - To serve people with Down syndrome through develpment of educational, social and support programs delivered in partnership with individuals, families, professionals and communities.